Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Methods

-Let $0\le r \le 1$ represent the percentage of available external information, which is defined as $( |E_0| + |E_1| ) / \{ p(p-1)/2 \}$.
-Next, we state our main result. \begin{theorem} Suppose Assumption \ref{minmaxeig} and Assumption \ref{res_assmp2} with $\kappa(2s, 3)$ are satisfied.
-For constants $c_1>4$ and $0<k_1<1$, assume also that
+Denote by $|E|$ the cardinality of the edge set $E$.
+Let $r \equiv ( |E_0| + |E_1| ) / \{ p(p-1)/2 \}$ represent the percentage of external network information available.
+Clearly, $0\le r < 1$.
+We are now ready to state our first result. \begin{theorem} Suppose Assumption~\ref{minmaxeig} holds and Assumption~\ref{res_assmp2} is satisfied with $\kappa(2s)$.
+For constants $c_1>4$ and $0<k_1<1$, assume also that the sample size satisfies

-where $S$ is the total number of nonzero parameters excluding the diagonal.
-Consider $\hat{A}$ defined as in \eqref{opt3}.
-Then, with probability at least $1-p^{2-c_1^2/8}$, under appropriately chosen $\lambda$, we have
+where $S_0$ is the total number of nonzero parameters excluding the diagonal.
+Consider $\hat{\Omega}$ defined in \eqref{opt3}.
+Then, with probability at least $1-2p^{2-c_1^2/8}$, under appropriately chosen $\lambda$, we have

 \end{theorem}